-Increase access to diverse, high-quality parks, green space, recreational facilities, and natural environments for residents of Impacted Communities, including through a variety of transportation modes.
+Increase access to diverse, high-quality parks, green space, recreational facilities, trails, and natural environments for residents of Impacted Communities, including through a variety of transportation modes.
 Collaborate with other organizations to obtain funding and design and maintain these facilities to offer a safe and comfortable environment for residents of all ages and abilities.

 Require major new development projects in Impacted Communities to improve existing park and recreation amenities within the community and/or to add new amenities within the project, ideally open to the public.
-Inlieu fees may be used when the County determines that amenity improvements or new amenities are not feasible.
+Inlieu fees may should be used when the County determines that amenity improvements or new amenities are not feasible.

-Coordinate with other agencies to support joint use of

-facilities serving Impacted Communities.
+Collaborate with school districts, park and recreation districts, utilities, and other entities Coordinate with other agencies to support joint_use of recreation facilities serving Impacted Communities.